Dandelions in flower

 Dandelion seeds germinate eagerly and take little time to get a foothold.
 They bloom for most of the season and survive winter throughout most of North America.
 That makes them a dual-pronged nuisance.
 Dandelions have deep taproots that sprout new leaves when the entire root isn’t removed or killed.
 When damaged, all parts of the plant seep a milky sap.

 The first step in getting rid of dandelions is removing the existing weeds, ideally before they have a chance to bloom and set seed.
 Existing dandelions can be hand-pulled, but only ripping off the leaves will allow a dandelion plant to re-grow.
 It is best to use a sharp, long-handled tool that lifts the entire root system out intact.
 Most broadleaf weed killers are effective at killing lawn dandelions.
 Preen Lawn Weed Control for example, kills dandelions without harming grass.

-Mulching flower gardens with Preen Mulch Plus offers season-long protection from new dandelions.
-Organic Preen Vegetable Garden Weed Preventer is an effective dandelion preventer, and can be used around vegetables, flowers and shrubs.
+Mulching flower gardens with Preen Mulch with Extended Control Weed Preventer offers season-long protection from new dandelions.
+Preen Natural Vegetable Garden Weed Preventer is an effective dandelion preventer, and can be used around vegetables, flowers and shrubs.
 Always read and follow the label directions.